opensearch-project/opensearch-benchmark/README.md

 Quick Start
 -----------

-Benchmark is developed for Unix and is actively tested on Linux and MacOS.
+Benchmark is developed for Unix and is actively tested on Linux.
 Benchmark supports [benchmarking OpenSearch clusters running on Windows](<https://github.com/opensearch-project/OpenSearch-Benchmark/blob/main/DEVELOPER_GUIDE.md>) but Benchmark itself needs to be installed on machines running Unix.

 Installing Benchmark
 --------------------------